pananton/busrpc-spec/docs/busrpc.md

 Busrpc API design is based on the concepts from object-oriented programming.
 This allows busrpc to re-use well-known OOP terminology and stay familiar for newcomers (note hovewer that same terms from busrpc API design and object-oriented design may differ in some aspects and should not be treated as exactly equivalent).
 Moreover, we believe that many well-established and time-tested object-oriented design principles and decomposition strategies can also be applied for a good microservice backend API, which means that developers' OOP experience might come in handy in the context of the busrpc framework.

+This section introduces the concepts of busrpc API, implementation details are covered in the [Protocol](#protocol) section.

 ## Class

 Busrpc **class** is a model of a similarly arranged entities from the API business domain.
 By similar arrangement we mean that all entities modelled by a class have the same format of internal state and expose the same set of supported operations, which are called **methods** as it is accepted in OOP.
 All together, class methods form an **interface** of a class.